daspec/www.daspec.com/guides/install.md

     npm test

-and DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, `daspec-output`).
+DaSpec will execute the tests, printing the results to the console, and saving the resulting files to the output dir specified in the config file (in the previous example, `daspec-output`).

-For en example, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.
+For en example project with this set-up, see the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) repository on GitHub.

 ## Setting up custom formatters

 You can modify the default behaviour and turn off outputs that you do not want, or add completely new formatters that produce output your preferred test management tools can consume.
 To do that, just supply the list of node modules as the `--formatters` argument, or add it to the `formatters` key of the config file.
-For example, here is how the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) replaces the grey console with [color console output](https://github.com/daspec/daspec-js-color-console-formatter):
+For example, here is how the [daspec-js-npm-example](https://github.com/daspec/daspec-js-npm-example) adds the JUnit XML Formatter:

     {
       ...
-      "formatters": ["daspec/formatters/markdown-files", "daspec-color-console"]
+      "formatters": ["daspec/formatters/console", "daspec/formatters/markdown-files", "daspec-junit-xml-formatter"]
       ...
     }